Yuliaxis/-kernInt/README.md

 `regress(data=soilDataRaw[-89,], y=soilMetaData$ph[-89], kernel="cRBF", C=c(0.1,1,10), k=10, p=0.8)`

+If the input data has repeated rownames, regress() will consider that the row names that share id are repeated measures coming from the same individual.
+The function will ensure that all repeated measures are used either to train or to test the model, but not for both, thus preserving the independance between the training and tets sets.

 ### SVM classification

 We want to predict if a certain individual has IBD or not.